netomate-edu/python-assignments/README.md

 ## How To Submit

 1. Fork the repository
-2. Clone the forked repository to your machine
+2. Clone the forked repository to your machine.
 To clone and run this application, you'll need [Git](https://git-scm.com)

 ```bash